 - The conservation, curation and dissemination of medieval manuscripts, including the development of new research and the enhancement of public engagement with archives

 - The curation of film, sound and British Cartoon Archive and the Liddle Collection

 - The provision of guidance on the creation, curation, and dissemination of digital content based on historical sources via the History Data Service – now incorporated within the UK Data Service.

-- Masters programme in Big Data and Text Analytics.
+- A Masters programme in Big Data and Text Analytics

 - An International masters training programme in Heritage Management in partnership with ICCROM (the International Centre for the Study of the Preservation and Restoration of Cultural Property) with Digital Heritage embedded within the programme.